 It is a commonplace that diagrams – among which I am including arithmetical tables used in rote learning and mathematical equations used in scientific texts – are used in order to communicate knowledge in an easily learnable form.
 Such diagrams also allow progressively more complex ideas to be expressed and communicated in an easily surveyable form, thereby allowing the formulation and testing of every more ambitious scientific statements.

-Diagrams are used also for industrial and scientific purposes for example as parts of protocols, as (in simplified form) in Error!
-Reference source not found.:
+Diagrams are used also for industrial and scientific purposes for example as parts of protocols, as (in simplified form) in Figure 2:

+Figure 2. ????

 And as attempts are made to follow the instructions contained in such protocols, multiple further documents will be generated relating to the materials ordered, the different settings used, the results achieved, and so forth.

 Architectural Diagrams

-And similarly in architecture, when someone submits an order along the lines illustrated (again in simplified form) in Error!
-Reference source not found.:
+And similarly in architecture, when someone submits an order along the lines illustrated (again in simplified form) in Figure 3:

+Figure 3. ????

-As this instruction is realized, further documents incorporating descendents of this blueprint will be engendered, some of them incorporating further diagrams with this master blueprint for example of the wiring or ventilation or plumbing for the building.
+As this instruction is realized, further documents incorporating descendants of this blueprint will be engendered, some of them incorporating further diagrams with this master blueprint (e.g. of the wiring or ventilation or plumbing for the building).
 Some of these documents will record commitments made in the successive stages of building, including permissions from local planning authorities, contracts with architects, builders and suppliers of materials, and so forth.

-Typically, of course, matters concerning the role of these and other types of diagrams in the intermeshing of complex plans and subplans, and of the corresponding processes of realizing these plans, are more complicated.
+Typically, of course, matters concerning the role of these and other types of diagrams in the intermeshing of complex plans and sub-plans, and of the corresponding processes of realizing these plans, are more complicated.
 The initial blueprint will be accompanied by marginal annotations giving special instructions for example as to placement and quality of materials.
 To this will gradually be attached more and more supplementary documents, including contracts, planning applications, licenses, permissions, orders, receipts, amendments, approvals, and so forth.
 These documents themselves become modified and expanded as things go wrong in the building process, for example when it is found that needed materials are no longer available, or that rules governing tolerances for load-bearing walls have not been satisfied, or that fees have not been paid, or that contractors have reneged on their agreement.
-The blueprint here serves as just one component part of a progressively evolving document complex, which incorporates a representation both of the building which results from the execution of the plan and of the steps taken in this process of execution.
+The blueprint here serves as just one component part of a progressively evolving document complex, which incorporates a representation both of the building that results from the execution of the plan and of the steps taken in this process of execution.
 These steps will then include a variety of different kinds of physical and document-related sub-processes – of approving plans, ordering and delivering materials, inspecting different aspects of the work done, providing insuring, and so forth – and they will be concluded (all being well) with a final document act in which you testify with your signature that the building is completed to your satisfaction.

-Here again, we see that to realize a certain complex activity (here: the activity of building a building) those involved need an ability to navigate not merely through the world of actions and people and things but also through an evolving complex of interconnected documents relating to plans and subplans whose intermeshing will often be achieved through the incorporation of intermeshed diagrammatic elements.
+Here again, we see that to realize a certain complex activity (here: the activity of building a building) those involved need an ability to navigate not merely through the world of actions and people and things but also through an evolving complex of interconnected documents relating to plans and sub-plans whose intermeshing will often be achieved through the incorporation of intermeshed diagrammatic elements.

 Something similar holds across an even broader compass where the issue relates not to a single building but rather to the planning of entire neighborhoods and regions.
 Here the intermeshing will be achieved not least through the incorporation of cartographic elements, for example to map layers relating to geology, soil type, land use, water run-off, air quality, transport, and so forth.